One of the most neglected parts of an HVAC system is the air filter, but it is an integral part of your system’s overall well-being.

 Reduced Comfort.
 Cool air has a harder time circulating through your home when your air filters are dirty.
 When this happens, your home has a harder time cooling down indoor air, and your system may never reach your desired temperature.

 How to Change Your AC Filter

 Changing your air filter is an easy, five-minute process.
 Doing this simple task can greatly improve your home’s comfort.
 Follow these simple instructions to properly change your filter.

 Step 1.
 Buy a new filter.
 Before you buy a filter, be sure to measure your vent to know what size you will need.
 Filters come in different sizes, so make sure you buy the right one for your vent.
-They generally cost between $4-$20, depending on the quality and size of the filter.\
+Filters are generally sold in packs and cost between $4-$20 a piece, depending on the quality and size of the filter.

 Step 2.
 Turn off your unit.
 As you change the filter, there will be nothing preventing debris and dust from flying in your face.
 Switch off your unit before you begin.